 Planning a trip to Serbia?
 If a visit to the capital city is in your plans, we’ve got the guide to help you decide where to stay in Belgrade.
 The city sits at the confluence of the Danube and Sava Rivers, and has been around for over 20,000 years.

 Various empires have left their mark on Belgrade, making distinct impressions as you travel around the city, which is still recovering from the Yugoslav wars of the 1990’s.
 On the other hand, Belgrade is legendary for the nightlife scene, with over 300 splavovi, or party barges, moored along the rivers.

-We will cover off all types of Belgrade accommodation options from Hostels to luxury Belgrade hotels as well as how to decide where to stay in Belgrade, the best Belgrade hotels, best places in Belgrade to visit, the best places to stay in Belgrade, hotels near Belgrade attractions, Belgrade neighborhood guide and many more.
+We will cover off all types of Belgrade accommodation options from Hostels to luxury Belgrade hotels as well as how to decide where to stay in Belgrade Serbia 2024.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.